halsvien/Untitle-Data-Science-Blog/content/about.md

 ---
 title: "About"
-output: pdf_document
+output:
+  word_document: default
+  html_document:
+    df_print: paged
 date: '2020-07-04T21:06:00-06:00'
 ---

 My name is Hal Svien; I'm currently a product analyst in the financial tech industry.
 Check out the LinkedIn page on this site to see more about me and my work history.
 I have a master's degree in psychology from Brigham Young University.
 I'm currently in the [data science professional certificate through HarvardX](https://www.edx.org/professional-certificate/harvardx-data-science).
-I use the [**blogdown**] package in R to create this site.
+I use the **blogdown** package in R to create this site.
 You can find the Github repository link at the top of the page.
-You can also find my contact information near there if you want to know any more about me.
+You can also email me any time at <halsvien@gmail.com>.

 I'm going to use this data science blog to explore cool uses of statistics and data science techniques.
 I was mostly trained in the general linear model of statistics, so over time I'll try to take on projects where I use the generalized linear model, machine learning, and structural equation modeling (which I already know, to some degree).